Berean Baptist Academy

 2. The student will not be allowed to attend team practices.

-3. The student will attend and sit on the bench at home games.
+3. The student will not attend and sit on the bench at home games.

 4. The student will not travel with the team for away games.